ulinaaron/marketing-base/src/work/community-food-club.md

 title: Community Food Club
 date: 2018-09-30
 featured_image: /static/images/work/cfc.png
+featured_image_alt: Laptop mockup of Community Food Club website.
 bg_color: '#11b3e8'
-image_caption: Laptop mockup of Community Food Club website.
 excerpt: A Grand Rapids based non-profit, Community Food Club, needed marketing materials created that told their story.
 The project was submitted and accepted to the 2018 Weekend For Good event in Grand Rapids.
 I was chosen to lead a team of six through the 3 day sprint.
+year: 2018
 roles:
     - Project Lead
     - Design Lead